The “Shakti” or “Kundalini”

 The element for Muladhara is earth and is the final stage of the descending energy.

-At this point, a human being is already captivated by the illusions of Maya and becomes ready for the life.
+At this point, a human being is already captivated by the illusions of Maya and becomes ready for life.
 The outside world (projected by Maya) is already equipped with all those things, a human may need.

 This illusory stage (Pra-Pancha) is known as samsara.